VIVPM/Delegated-Reputation-based-Proof-of-Probability-using-Game-Theory/README.md

 ```

 ### Step 9:
 With all preparations complete, start the blockchain on each terminal representing each node, with each node using its communication channel (port).
-This process ensures our modified blockchain with the EPoL consensus mechanism starts up successfully.
+This process ensures our modified blockchain with the DRPoP-GT consensus mechanism starts up successfully.
 Run each of the following in separate terminals.

 ```bash
 sudo ./geth --allow-insecure-unlock --datadir ~/ethereum/node1/ --syncmode 'full' --port 30311 --rpc --rpcaddr 'localhost' --rpcport 8501 --rpcapi 'personal,db,eth,net,web3,txpool,miner' --bootnodes 'enode://<bootnode_enode>@127.0.0.1:0?discport=30301' --networkid 1515 --gasprice '1' --mine console